 Hillbilly Once Removed has the ring of truth; my mom was the genuine article.
 Mountain born, mountain bred, and nothing prissy about her.
 Smart, inventive, loved language.
 Also desperate, driven, bitter.
 Her stories shaped world I grew up in.

 Here’s a story; surely true: my grandma’s scrubbing the floor and looks over and sees this emaciated cougar by the baby’s cradle and throws a soapy rag and hits that cougar right in the eyes and it’s out of there.
 The lye soap in currency then was caustic stuff, harsh enough to scald a cougar’s eyes.
-And if I say—which I often do, because I love stories—that she made that soap herself with beef tallow and wood ashes, that could be truth—or embroidery.
+And if I say—which I sometimes do, because I love stories—that she made that soap herself with beef tallow and wood ashes, that could be truth.
+Or embroidery.

 Direct Link to the Victorian Era?
 Oh yeah.
 My dad was born in 1892 in DC, into a family of some wealth and station.
 He was smart, inventive, loved language.
 Also desperate, driven, bitter.

 I believe this story is true—about the sister who didn’t want to take Latin, and their father went to the teacher and principle and superintendent of schools, and finally some rider got tacked to a bill in Congress saying Lillian Brock needn’t take Latin—then she decides to become a lawyer and their father has pony up for a Latin tutor and she becomes the first woman licensed to practice before the Supreme Court.
+Doesn’t mean she actually did.
+Still—she had that license.

 True, our parents went an order of magnitude beyond messy.
 Even as an unwanted boy-child, my dad knew this: men don’t do housework.
-And while my grandma with her lye soap must’ve felt the link between cleanliness and Godliness, the domestic arts held no interest for my mom.
+And while my grandma with her lye soap surely felt the link between cleanliness and Godliness, the domestic arts held no interest for my mom.
 Besides, she worked like a dog to keep us fed.

 That “intellectual” part is embroidery too.
 We weren’t, except … well, for me it’s the classical music that tips the scale; we were allowed to listen to none other.
 Also, my parents were clear—we were going to college.
 So we strove mightily for high grades.
-They were about all we had.
+Those grades were about all we had.
 And if you factor in my father’s shelves of Reader’s Digest Condensed Books and Bible Concordance and Norman Vincent Peale library—summing up the literature in our house—well, we were as close to intellectual as white trash are gonna get.

 These three labels—well, it’s the rare listener who doesn’t crack a smile when I trot them out.
 I’ve learned this, though: given the right setting, I might hold my listener’s attention with stories—embroidered, mostly—spun from a Hillbilly weft and Direct Link warp.
 But “Intellectual White Trash”?